 Microgravity and simulated microgravity induce several acute and chronic adaptive responses.
-The long-term responses include cephalad fluid shifts, a decrease in plasma volume, reduced capacity for physical work, atrophy of weight bearing muscles, loss of bone calcium, cardiovascular deconditioning (for reviews see Convertino 1999, Zhang 2001, Zhang et al. 2001, Convertino 2002a, Convertino 2002b), a decrease in periadventitial innervation density of arteries, and a reduced myogenic response of veins in the extremities (Zhang 2001, Monos et al. 2007).
+The long-term responses include cephalad fluid shifts, a decrease in plasma volume, reduced capacity for physical work, atrophy of weight bearing muscles, loss of bone calcium, cardiovascular deconditioning (for reviews see Convertino 1999, 2002a,b, Zhang 2001, Zhang et al. 2001), a decrease in periadventitial innervation density of arteries, and a reduced myogenic response of veins in the extremities (Zhang 2001, Monos et al. 2007).

-Cardiovascular deconditioning may affect both myocardial function (heart rate, stroke volume, cardiac output, left ventricular end diastolic volume, cardiac contractility, ejection fraction) and vascular function (peripheral vascular resistance and capacitance, blood pressure, regional blood flow, vasoconstrictor reserve and responsiveness) (Somody et al. 1998, Convertino 1999, Zhang 2001, Zhang et al. 2001, Convertino 2002a, Convertino 2002b, Monos et al. 2007).
+Cardiovascular deconditioning may affect both myocardial function (heart rate, stroke volume, cardiac output, left ventricular end diastolic volume, cardiac contractility, ejection fraction) and vascular function (peripheral vascular resistance and capacitance, blood pressure, regional blood flow, vasoconstrictor reserve and responsiveness) (Somody et al. 1998, Convertino 1999, 2002a,b, Zhang 2001, Zhang et al. 2001, Monos et al. 2007).
 Cardiac vagal nerve activity, occurring in response to carotid baroreceptor stimulation was also reported to be attenuated in head-down tilt bedrest and in spaceflight studies (Convertino 1999).
-Decreased blood volume, increased venous capacitance, reduced vascular flow resistance, and impairment of baroreflex sensitivity may lead to an inability to maintain arterial blood pressure in the erect body position, resulting in orthostatic intolerance following either spaceflight or chronic bedrest (Convertino 1999, Zhang 2001, Zhang et al. 2001, Convertino 2002a, Convertino 2002b, Monos et al. 2001, Zhang et al. 2001, Convertino 2002a, convertino 2002b, Monos et al. 2001, Convertino 2002a, Convertino 2002b, Monos et al. 2001, Convertino 2002a, and impairment of baroreflex sensitivity may lead to an inability to maintain arterial blood pressure in the erect body position, resulting in orthostatic intolerance following either spaceflight or chronic bedrest (Convertino 1999, Zhang 2001, Zhang et al. 2001, Convertino 2002a, Convertino 2002b, Monos et al. 2007).
+Decreased blood volume, increased venous capacitance, reduced vascular flow resistance, and impairment of baroreflex sensitivity may lead to an inability to maintain arterial blood pressure in the erect body position, resulting in orthostatic intolerance following either spaceflight or chronic bedrest (Convertino 1999, 2002a,b, Zhang 2001, Zhang et al. 2001, Monos et al. 2007).

-Thus, the long-term physiological consequences of microgravity, and simulated microgravity have been intensively studied both in human subjects and in animal models
+Thus, the long-term physiological consequences

-(Musacchia and Fagette 1997, Convertino 1999, Zhang 2001, Zhang et al. 2001, Convertino 2002a, Convertino 2002b, Monos et al. 2007).
+of microgravity, and simulated microgravity have been intensively studied in both human subjects and animal models (Musacchia and Fagette 1997, Convertino 1999, 2002a,b, Zhang 2001, Zhang et al. 2001, Monos et al. 2007).
 However, the mechanism of physiological responses leading to cardiovascular deconditioning has not been analyzed yet in depth.
-In addition, published data regarding microgravitational adaptation are controversial.
-As noted by Musacchia & Fagette (Musacchia and Fagette 1997), cardiovascular responses in the rat models are divergent in different laboratories, probably due to variations of protocols and differences in the applied techniques (chronic catheterization, anesthesia).
-For example, blood pressure measured by chronic catheterization was reported to be elevated from the first day of head-down tilting made by tail suspension in the rat (Musacchia et al. 1992), while no change was observed by others (Brizzee and Walker 1990, Fagette et al. 1995, Somody et al. 1998, Bayorh et al. 1999, Socci et al. 2000, Bayorh et al. 2001, Tarasova et al. 2001, Eatman et al. 2003).
-Recently, we found that conscious telemetered rats exposed to either 45° head-up tilt (HUT) or head-down tilt (HDT) for 120 min in long tubular cages responded with a sustained elevation of arterial blood pressure via sympathetic activation (Raffai et al. 2006, Raffai et al. 2005).
+In addition, published regarding microgravitational adaptation controversial.
+As noted by Musacchia and Fagette (1997), cardiovascular responses in the rat models are divergent in different laboratories, probably due to variations of protocols and differences in the applied techniques (chronic catheterization, anesthesia).
+For example, blood pressure measured by chronic catheterization was reported to be elevated from the first day of head-down tilting made by tail suspension in the rat (Musacchia et al. 1992), while no change was observed by others (Brizzee and Walker 1990, Fagette et al. 1995, Somody et al. 1998, Bayorh et al. 1999, 2001, Socci et al. 2000, Tarasova et al. 2001, Eatman et al. 2003).
+Recently, we found that conscious telemetered rats exposed to either 45° head-up tilt (HUT) or head-down tilt (HDT) for 120 min in long tubular cages responded with a sustained elevation of arterial blood pressure via sympathetic activation (Raffai et al. 2005, 2006).

-Therefore, based on our previous observations (Lóránt et al. 2005, Raffai et al. 2005, Raffai et al. 2006) the present study investigated blood pressure and heart rate responses, their spectral properties, and the spontaneous baroreflex sensitivity using cardiovascular telemetry (Brockway et al. 1991) in conscious Wistar rats subjected to our chronic head-down tilt model (Lóránt et al. 2005).
-In addition, head-up tilts (HUT) were applied for 2 hours preceding and following HDT period, in order to assess the degree of a possible cardiovascular deconditioning.
-The specific aims of the experiments were to:

-1) examine the influence of 7 day HDT on body temperature, somatomotor and feeding activity; 2) characterize the changes of arterial blood pressure, heart rate, autonomic nervous activity and baroreflex sensitivity during chronic antiorthostasis; and 3) compare orthostatic cardiovascular responses to HUT before and after HDT.
+Therefore, based on our previous observations (Lóránt et al. 2005, Raffai et al. 2005, 2006) the present study investigated blood pressure and heart rate responses, their spectral properties, and the spontaneous baroreflex sensitivity using cardiovascular telemetry (Brockway et al. 1991) in conscious Wistar rats subjected to our chronic head-down tilt model (Lóránt et al. 2005).
+In addition, head-up tilts (HUT) were applied for 2 h preceding and following HDT period, in order to assess the degree of a possible cardiovascular deconditioning.
+The specific aims of the experiments were to: 1) examine the influence of 7-day HDT on body temperature, somatomotor and feeding activity, 2) to characterize the changes of arterial blood pressure, heart rate, autonomic nervous activity and baroreflex sensitivity during chronic 3) to compare antiorthostasis, and orthostatic cardiovascular responses to HUT before and after HDT.